MarkLyck/Bring-the-Band/README.md

 - add fetching status

 ### TODO
-- Fix clicking submit on signup doesn't close the modal and log you in?
-- Double check that login is always functional
 - Improve login / signup forms to include icons for username, password, verify password
 - Improve login / signup with handling invalid logins / usernames / passwords
 - Finish GetTickets modal.